|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See ^GSPC long-term trend chart] A long-term uptrend had started on March 6, 2009 at 666.79 and reached 4818.62 on January 4, 2022. ^GSPC gained -4151.83 points, or -622.66%, in 669 weeks.
-The chart has formed a Broadening Ascending Wedge chart pattern.
-The uptrend resistance line (2798.52) is broken.
-Usually a broken resistance is considered to be a long-term bullish signal, although a short-term pull back is possible.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a long-term trend.
+Medium-term trend: [See ^GSPC medium-term trend chart] A medium-term downtrend had started on February 19, 2025 at 6147.43 and reached 5504.65 on March 13, 2025. ^GSPC lost 642.78 points, or 10.46%, in 3 weeks.
+The chart has formed a Broadening Descending Wedge chart pattern.
+The downtrend resistance line (5256.76) is broken.
+A broken support is considered to be a long-term bullish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.

-Weekly Technical Indicators: [See ^GSPC weekly technical indicators chart] Weekly Williams' Percentage Range is strongly oversold.
-Use the Technical Stock Screener to see the list of stocks with weekly strongly oversold Williams' Percentage Range.
+Weekly Technical Indicators: [See ^GSPC weekly technical indicators chart] Weekly Williams' Percentage Range is oversold.
+Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
 Use the following link to access Williams' Percentage Range help.
-The weekly MACD line is below its signal line since December 31, 2021.
+The weekly MACD line is below its signal line since December 20, 2024.
 This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is near its high and getting bigger.
+It indicates that the current medium-term downtrend is strong.
 Use the following link to access a MACD help.

 | |